Mark Compton: Life and career

 After graduating BSc at the University of New South Wales, Compton entered the Australian Graduate School of Management where he pursued further studies in business management, taking the degree of MBA from UNSW Business School.

 Compton then worked in healthcare and life sciences organisations including ASX-listed companies.
 In 2009 he joined St Luke's Care a not-for-profit health and aged care organisation as CEO, becoming Non-Executive Chairman in 2017.
 Since 2015 Compton serves as Chairman and Non-Executive Director of Sonic Healthcare Limited.

 A NED of Macquarie University Hospital from 2010 until 2018, Compton served as Chairman of Next Science from 2018 until 2023.

 He is a volunteer firefighter serving as a Senior Deputy Captain with the NSW Rural Fire Service in the Southern Highlands (New South Wales).

-Professor Compton lives at Penrose, New South Wales, with his wife Dr Elizabeth Ellis, a physiotherapist and Officer of the Order of Saint John.
-They have two sons.
+Professor Compton lives at Bowral, New South Wales, with his wife Dr Elizabeth Ellis, a physiotherapist and Officer of the Order of Saint John.
+They have two sons, Michael and Daniel.